backtrace-labs/backtrace-unity/README.md

 ## ANRs and Hangs

-When configuring the backtrace-unity client for an Android deployment, programmers will have a toggle available in backtrace-unity GUI in the Unity Editor to enable or disable ANR or Hang reports.
+When configuring the backtrace-unity client for an Android deployment, programmers will have a toggle available in the backtrace-unity GUI in the Unity Editor to enable or disable ANR or Hang reports.
 This will use the default of 5 seconds.
 The `error.type` for these reports will be `Hang`.

-## Low Memory Reports
+## Low Memory Reports (Early Access)

 Backtrace can detect low memory situations for a game running in Unity on Android devices, and attempt to generate an error report with an associated dump object for further investigation.
+When configuring the backtrace-unity client for an Android deployment, programmers will have a toggle available in the backtrace-unity GUI in the Unity Editor to enable or disable sending Low memory warnings to Backtrace.
 The `error.type` for these reports wiill be `Low Memory`.

 ## Symbols upload